Menu

 Coursework consists of quizzes, short papers, and oral reports as well as text and image contributions to a program-based Web site.
 Since no library is readily available, students will learn how to go about analyzing objects, buildings, and topographical and historical problems through on-site observation.
 All students participating in the Greece FSP take the following three courses:

-The standard slate of prerequisites consists of three courses chosen from those listed below, but each applicant should discuss with the Faculty Director how s/he might fulfill the required prerequisites.
+The standard slate of prerequisites consists of two courses chosen from those listed below, but each applicant should discuss with the Faculty Director how s/he might fulfill the required prerequisites.

 Under special circumstances and with the consent of the program director, certain courses taught in the Department of Art History may be used to fulfill one of the prerequisites.